Geodefi/geonius/docs/deep_dive.md

 1. Time Daemon: triggers the provided task every x second.
 2. Block Daemon: triggers the provided task every x block.
-3. Event Daemon: triggers the provided task every time there is a new event with the Provided name.
+3. Event Daemon: triggers the provided task every time there is a new event from the provided smart contract.
+Mostly, Portal or gETH contracts.

 ### IdInitiated Daemon